-This is Ceres Power Holdings plc's Statement on behalf of the Ceres Power group for the year ending 31 December 2023.
+This is Ceres Power Holdings plc's Statement on behalf of the Ceres Power group for the year ending 31 December 2024 (the "Year").

-This Statement is made pursuant to section 54 of the Modern Slavery Act 2015 and is Ceres' second voluntary Statement, reflecting our zero-tolerance approach to child labour, forced labour, modern slavery and human trafficking in all its forms.
+This Statement is made pursuant to section 54 of the Modern Slavery Act 2015 and is Ceres' third voluntary Statement, reflecting our zero-tolerance approach to child labour, forced labour, modern slavery and human trafficking in all its forms.